Kingston Mines, Illinois

 Kingston Mines is a village in Peoria County, Illinois, United States.
 The population was 259 at the 2000 census.
 It is part of the Peoria, Illinois Metropolitan Statistical Area.
-Located on the Illinois River, it was a shipping port, loading coal from the nearby mines (the largest nearby mine was called, Kingston).
+Located on the Illinois River, it was a shipping port, loading coal from the nearby mines (the largest nearby mine was called Kingston).

+History

+In the early 20th century, an archeological site of an indigenous village on the north shore of Kingston Lake, Illinois River was destroyed by the Kingston Lake Gravel Company.
+The Peoria Academy of Science performed some fieldwork in the 1930s.

+The original post office and village hall were constructed circa 1880.
+These facilities were rebuilt in 1953.